joinpursuit/Web-Backend-Takehome-Coding-Challenge/README.md

 ##### POST `/raffles/:id/participants`

-Sign up a participants to a raffle given a raffle id.
+Sign up a participant to a raffle given a raffle id.
 The JSON body to send must include `firstname`, `lastname`, and `email`.
 `phone` is optional

-`email` should be unique to somewhat protect the same user signing multiple times for the same raffle.
+`email` should be unique to protect from the same user signing multiple times for the same raffle.

 Example body: